 Rent expense on non-cancelable leases containing known future scheduled rent increases or free rent periods is recorded on a straight-line basis over the respective lease term.
 The lease term begins when the Organization has right to control the use of the leased property and includes the initial non-cancelable lease term plus any periods covered by renewal options that the Organization is reasonably assured of exercising.
 The difference between rent expense and rent paid is accounted for as deferred rent and is amortized over the lease term.
+For the year ended June 30, 2022, the deferred rent liability was \$11,934 and was included in accrued liabilities.
 For the year ended June 30, 2021, the deferred rent liability was \$15,259 and was included in accrued liabilities.
-For the year ended June 30, 2020, the deferred rent asset was \$13,518 and was included in other assets on the statements of financial position.